 - Water

 Step 3.
 Press the “manual” or “pressure cook” button so that it is set to high pressure and use the “-” and “+” buttons to adjust the timer to 25-40 minutes, depending on the type of bean.
+See below for cooking times.

 Step 4.
 When the timer goes off and the beans are done cooking, use the natural pressure release (i.e. do nothing).

 Step 5.
-Once the valve indicator has gone down, it is safe to open the Instant Pot.
+Once the steam valve indicator has gone down, it is safe to open the Instant Pot.

 Step 6.
 Drain the beans and use them in your favorite recipes!